-Prerequisite(s): 104-160 Event Planning & Marketing or 104-161 Event Marketing Corequisite(s): 104-169 Marketing Internship

-Restricted to students admitted to the following program(s): Marketing
+Prerequisite(s): 104-160 Event Planning & Marketing or 104-161 Event Marketing Restricted to students admitted to the following program(s): Marketing

 104-183 Marketing Strategy

 The students will pull together all their learning from previous Marketing classes and apply it in a comprehensive and understandable manner.
 Taking a current business or starting a new business, the students in a semester-long project will work through the marketing mix, marketing research, pricing strategies, promotional strategies, organizational/management strategies, product strategies, services provided, place or distribution strategies, targeting customers, and other decisions in an extensive and inclusive project.